geocomPP/sdv/chapter.md

 ===========

-There are an almost infinite number of different combinations colours, adornments and line widths that could be applied to a map, so take inspiration from maps and graphics you have seen and liked.
+There are an almost infinite number of different combinations colours, adornments and line widths that could be applied to a map (or any other data visualisation), so take inspiration from maps and graphics you have seen and liked.
 The process is an iterative one, it will take multiple attempts to get right.
 Show your map to friends and colleagues - all will have an opinion but don’t be afraid to stand by the decisions you have taken.
 To give your maps a final polish you may wish to export them as a pdf using the `ggsave()` function and importing them into a vector graphics package such as Adobe Illustrator or Inkscape.

 The beauty of producing maps in a programming environment as opposed to the GUI offered by the majority of GIS software packages lies in the